whispervince/personal_notes/RL/modelFree.md

 ##### Temporal Difference

 Passive.
 Learns at every timestep.
 Uses the information about state transitions.
 Gives exponentially less weight to older, potentially less accurate samples.
-Converges to learning true state values much faster with fewer eposodes than direct evaluation.
+Converges to learning true state values much faster with fewer episodes than direct evaluation.

 Uses exponential moving average to compute the weighted average represented by the Bellman equation.